-Figure 18.
+Figure 24.
 Add New Array dialog box

-- Enter the management IP address or hostname of the array and select the storage system type (XIV, Spectrum Virtualize/Storwize Family, DS8000, or FlashSystem[TM]). - 3.
+- 2. Enter the management IP address or hostname of the array and select the storage system type (XIV, DS8000, or a storage system that runs IBM Spectrum Virtualize ). - 3.
 Click Add.
-If the credentials are correct (as previously defined; see "GUI Entering the storage system credentials" on page 36) and the IP connection is established, the storage system is added to the Storage Systems pane.
+If the credentials are correct (as previously defined; see "GUI Entering the storage system credentials" on page 40) and the IP connection is established, the storage system is added to the Storage Systems pane.

 If the storage system includes previously defined storage pools, you can view their names and sizes on the system.
-If no pools exist on the system, you can define them, as explained in "GUI Defining and attaching storage resources" on page 54.
+If no pools exist on the system, you can define them, as explained in "GUI - Defining and attaching storage resources" on page 55.
 You can display detailed information for all storage resources defined on a storage system by moving the mouse pointer over a system on which you want zoom, clicking the Edit button, and then clicking List pools.